 Rowe Music Library

-The Rowe Music Library, the most important College music library in Cambridge, is the gift of an anonymous benefactor who bought the collection of the noted bibliophile Louis Thompson Rowe in 1928.
+The Rowe Music Library, the most important College music library in Cambridge, is the gift of King's member Arthur Cole (KC1901) who bought the collection of the noted bibliophile Louis Thompson Rowe in 1928.
 Strong in collected editions and reference works, it is particularly rich in English eighteenth-century printed music.
-Among the many rarities are sixteenth and seventeenth-century partbooks and manuscripts, a volume of songs engraved by Thomas Cross in a splendid contemporary morocco binding, and an unique group of early Russian printed editions.
+Among the many rarities are sixteenth- and seventeenth-century partbooks and manuscripts, a volume of songs engraved by Thomas Cross in a splendid contemporary morocco binding, and a unique group of early Russian printed editions.
 The collection was further strengthened in 1930 by the addition of around six hundred volumes from the library of the late Arthur Henry Mann, which were presented to the College by his family.
 Dr Mann had been organist and choirmaster of the College, and was particularly interested in hymn tunes and in the music of Handel.
 He built up a collection of early editions of both.
 A sizeable library of Walsh editions, to complement those in the foundation collection, was added in the late 1980s.
 Notable donations included a small group of sixteenth and seventeenth-century English manuscripts (including the Turpyn Lutebook) given by John Maynard Keynes, and a collection of books about Mozart presented by Alec Hyatt King.
-The Rowe Music Library is briefly described in The Music Review, XII (1951), pp. 72-7.
+The Rowe Music Library is briefly described in The Music Review, XII (1951), pp. 72-77.
 The books and music printed before 1801 are catalogued in the appropriate volumes of RISM and in BUCEM, and a number of the early manuscripts are described and illustrated in Iain Fenlon (ed.), Cambridge Music Manuscripts 900-1700 (Cambridge, Cambridge University Press, 1982).

 The Library holds a collection of children’s books, mainly from the 19th century, and a collection of English literature first editions, both bequeathed to King’s by the late Dr. George Rylands.
 In 2005 the College received a generous donation of books from Mr John Bury, mainly focussed on his interests in Renaissance architecture, fortification, and the Grand Tour of Italy and France.
 The College now has a world-class collection of books in these areas.
-The process of adding both of these collections to the computerised catalogue is now complete.
+The process of adding both of these collections to the online catalogue is now complete.
 Please consult the Library staff for further information.

 This is J. M. Keynes's collection of rare books illustrating the history of European thought, bequeathed to King's in 1946.
 It is especially strong in editions of Hume, Newton and Locke, and in sixteenth and seventeenth century literature.
 About 1300 books in this collection have been catalogued on the online catalogue and can be searched electronically.
 There is a card index to Keynes's books above the Main Library Author Catalogue.
 Keynes's collection of manuscripts by Newton, Bentham, John Stuart Mill, etc., are housed in the Modern Archive Centre (see above); arrangements to consult the books should be made with the Librarian.